SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/built_in_rules_do_not_edit_manually.md

 ??? abstract "Symantec EPP Event Blocked"

     Symantec EPP blocked an action.
 Careful when activating this rule, it generates lots of events that are not always relevant for detection.

     - **Effort:** master

+??? abstract "Symantec EPP Event Cleaned"

+    Symantec EPP had cleaned action.
+Careful when activating this rule, it generates lots of events that are not always relevant for detection.

+    - **Effort:** master

+??? abstract "Symantec EPP Event Quarantined"

+    Symantec EPP had a quarantined action.
+Careful when activating this rule, it generates lots of events that are not always relevant for detection.

+    - **Effort:** master

+??? abstract "Symantec EPP Event Terminate"

+    Symantec EPP had a process terminate action.
+Careful when activating this rule, it generates lots of events that are not always relevant for detection.

+    - **Effort:** master